obijzbo/IC-DevOps-Batch-2/assignment_2/Fattah-ICDB2_139/assignment_2.md

 sudo usermod -d /home/developer_home developer
 ```

 `usermod` command is used to modify user's attributes.
 Such as, `sudo usermod -d /home/developer_home developer` changes directory to /home/developer_home.
+The `-d` flag is used to change home direcotry.

 ![Image](./screenshots/set-home.png)